wmde/fundraising-phpcs/README.md

 * Allow longer line lengths.
 Lines longer than 120 chars will generate a warning.
 Ignore line length in `tests/*` directory.
 * Allow `assert` statements.
-We still don't use them for all-purpose validation, but for some checks that don't affect production they are useful.
+We still don't use them for all-purpose validation, but for some checks that matter in development but not in production, `assert` has a few nanoseconds better performance than `if` + `throw`.

 ## How to install

 1. Require the library as a composer dependency:

 		composer require-dev wmde/fundraising-phpcs

 2. Create a .phpcs.xml with the following minimal configuration: